DemmyDemon/qb-fishy/README.md

 The recommended way is to put the fishing rod in one of the hotbar slots, and then pressing the relevant hotkey.
 To start fishing, you must "Use" your fishing rod **while looking at water**.
 It's not enough to be near water.

+## Actually fishing

+The object of the minigame is for the hook to hit the fish.
+If it does, you will be given one of the three types of fish at random.
+The randomness is weighted to make the the small one more likely, and the gigantic one way less likely.

+When you have successfully entered the minigame, as seen in [this screenshot](screenshot.png), you can start fishing.
+* Press Jump (usually bound to Space) to start the hook moving to the right.
+* Press Jump again to stop the hook, and start it moving down.

+Each successful catch increases your Streak by one, and makes the hook move a little faster.
+The longer your streak is, the more likely you are to get a Large or Gigantic fish.

 ## Stop fishing

 Press the hotkey again, or open the inventory to "Use" the rod again, or press any of the directional movement keys (i.e W, A, S, or D)

+## After fishing

+Congratulations, you now have your pockets filled with fish.
+Good luck on laundry day.
+`qb-fishy` *does not* provide a way to sell your fish, so you'll have to set that up in whatever resource handles your shops.